jqin4749/jqin4749.github.io/_pages/about.md

 News
 ======
+- I will be graduing in late 2024 and I am looking for postdoc positions!

 - [Sep 22, 2023] The Mind-Video paper was accepted by NeurIPS2023 for **Oral Presentation**!

 - [Aug, 2023] MinD-Vis project was also covered by [**The Telegraph**](https://www.telegraph.co.uk/global-health/science-and-disease/ai-artificial-intelligence-brain-research/), [**Reuters**](https://www.cnbctv18.com/technology/national-university-of-singapore-researchers-develop-mind-reading-ai-technology-17549301.htm) and [**South China Morning Post**](https://www.youtube.com/watch?v=2PS8MyEODn0)